1 1/2 cups plus 2 tablespoons all-purpose flour

 Whisk together first six dry ingredients; set aside.
 Cream butter and sugar.
 Beat in vanilla.
 Add eggs, one at a time, beating well after each addition.
 On low speed, beat in the buttermilk.
 (Mixture will look curdled.)
 Add the dry ingredients in three batches, beating after each addition.

-Spread the batter evenly over the cooled fruit.
+Spread the batter evenly over the cooled fruit in skillet.
 Bake 35-40 minutes, until the top is a deep brown.
 (If using gluten-free flour, a tester will come out clean before the cake is fully cooked, so a very brown top will indicate the cake is ready.)

 Cool for 10 minutes.
 Slide a knife around the outside rim of the pan.
 Invert a plate over the skillet and, using hot pads, firmly hold the plate and skillet together and flip the cake into the plate.
 Serve warm or at room temperature.

-Note: This can also be made with apples or apricots.
+Note: Can also be made with apples or apricots.